Starts from £ 50

 A sinus lift, also called sinus augmentation, is a procedure that makes it easier to place dental implants.

-Bone grafting, or transplanting of bone tissue, is used to fix jaw bone.
+Bone grafting, or transplanting of bone tissue, is used to fix damaged bones or problem joints.
 It’s also used for growing bone around an implanted device.

 Membrane, in biology, the thin layer that forms the outer boundary of a living cell or of an internal cell compartment.